50 Catching Fire Quotes With Page Numbers & Analysis

 A Note on Page Numbers & Edition:

-Like tinder awaiting a spark, these quotes fuel Katniss’s fight, sourced from the Scholastic Press, 2009 edition (ISBN-13: 978-0439023498).
-Pages may flicker across editions—check your copy to stay in the arena.
+Like tinder awaiting a spark, these quotes fuel Katniss’s fight, and we sourced them from the Scholastic Press, 2009 edition (ISBN-13: 978-0439023498).
+Pages may flicker across editions, so always check your copy to stay in the arena.

 Leave a Reply